Rise of protectionism in China a threat to commodities imports

 China’s agriculture ministry has said that the measures were necessary to prevent genetically modified strains from taking a toll on food and environmental safety.

-“Our main message to the Chinese government is please stop subsidizing the unprofitable aluminum smelters,” Vladislav Soloviev, first deputy chief executive at Russian aluminum giant Rusal, told Reuters.
+“Our main message to the Chinese government is please stop subsidising the unprofitable aluminium smelters,” Vladislav Soloviev, first deputy chief executive at Russian aluminium giant Rusal, told Reuters.